Subpixel rendering: FreeType

 FreeType, the library used by most current software on the X Window System, contains two open source implementations.
-The original implementation uses the ClearType antialiasing filters and carries the following notice: "The colour filtering algorithm of Microsoft's ClearType technology for subpixel rendering is covered by patents; for this reason the corresponding code in FreeType is disabled by default.
+The original implementation uses the ClearType antialiasing filters and carries the following notice: "The colour filtering algorithm of Microsoft's ClearType technology for subpixel rendering is covered by patents; for this reason, the corresponding code in FreeType is disabled by default.
 Note that subpixel rendering per se is prior art; using a different colour filter thus easily circumvents Microsoft's patent claims."

 FreeType offers a variety of color filters.
 Since version 2.6.2, the default filter is light, a filter that is both normalized (value sums up to 1) and color-balanced (eliminate color fringes at the cost of resolution).

 Since version 2.8.1, a second implementation exists, called Harmony, that "offers high quality LCD-optimized output without resorting to ClearType techniques of resolution tripling and filtering".
 This is the method enabled by default.
 When using this method, "each color channel is generated separately after shifting the glyph outline, capitalizing on the fact that the color grids on LCD panels are shifted by a third of a pixel.
 This output is indistinguishable from ClearType with a light 3-tap filter."
 Since the Harmony method does not require additional filtering, it is not covered by the ClearType patents.

 CoolType

-Adobe created their own subpixel renderer called CoolType, allowing them to display documents the same way across various operating systems: Windows, MacOS, Linux etc. When it was launched around the year 2001, CoolType supported a wider range of fonts than Microsoft's ClearType, which at the time was limited to TrueType fonts, whereas Adobe's CoolType also supported PostScript fonts (and their OpenType equivalent as well).
+Adobe created their own subpixel renderer called CoolType, allowing them to display documents the same way across various operating systems: Windows, MacOS, Linux etc. When it was launched around the year 2001, CoolType supported a wider range of fonts than Microsoft's ClearType, which at the time was limited to TrueType fonts.
+In contrast, Adobe's CoolType also supported PostScript fonts (and their OpenType equivalents).

 macOS

-Mac OS X (later OS X, now macOS) used to use subpixel rendering as well, as part of Quartz 2D.
+Mac OS X (later OS X, now macOS) also used subpixel rendering, as part of Quartz 2D.
 However, it was removed after the introduction of Retina displays.
 Unlike Microsoft's implementation, which favors a tight fit to the grid (font hinting) to maximize legibility, Apple's implementation prioritizes the shape of the glyphs as set out by their designer.